minkiml/NFM/README.md

 Note that we found some bugs in the other's official implementation codes.

-We provide fixed code samples and details that we used to replace their original ones and to run the implementation codes in in [folder](etc).
+We provide fixed code samples and details that we used to replace their original ones and to run the implementation codes in [folder](etc).

 ## Main Results